A Reality Check of Language Models as Formalizers on Constraint Satisfaction Problems: Task and Data

 \section{Task and Data}

-A constraint satisfaction planning problem includes the following elements in natural language: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item A set of variables $\{X_i\}$ \item Domains of variables $\{D_i\}$ \item A set of constraints $\{C_j\}$ \end{enumerate} The goal of planning is thus to find a value assignment of each variable $X_i$ based on possibilities $D_i$ that does not violate any constraints $C_j$.
+To systematically compare \las and \laf, including various formalisms, we prioritize depth over breadth by focusing on real-world CSPs.
+Such a problem includes the following elements described in natural language: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item A set of variables $\{X_i\}$, to be assigned values \item Domains of variables $\{D_i\}$, the possible values of the variables \item A set of constraints $\{C_j\}$, boolean rules that govern one or more variables \end{enumerate} The goal of planning is thus to find a value assignment of each variable $X_i$ based on possibilities $D_i$ that does not violate any constraints $C_j$.

-In \np, the formulation and examples of all three tasks are shown in Table~\ref{tab:naturalplan}.
-For each task, we randomly sample 100 out of 1,000 examples due to limitation of compute.
-The natural language input and output are shown in Appendix~\ref{sec:examples}.
-Upon inspection of the dataset, we notice that not every every problem has a unique solution.
-Therefore, evaluating models against the ground-truth plan becomes unfair.
-To address this issue, we formally annotate all constraints $\{C_j\}$ in a structured fashion.
-To do so, for each task, we manually annotate some seed examples, prompt gpt-4.1 to generate the formalism for all examples, and manually validated 10 per task which are all correct.
-We therefore count a predicted plan as correct not by exact match with the ground-truth, but rather by satisfying all the constraints.
-Moreover, this enables us to quantify complexity of each example and perform fine-grained error analysis.